0riion/task-manager-simple-api-gin/README.md

 ## Project Overview

-This project is a Go/Gin API for managing tasks, with endpoints for creating, retrieving, updating, and deleting tasks.
+This project is a Go/Gin API for managing dates, with endpoints for creating, retrieving, updating, and deleting dates.
 It provides a solid foundation for building more features and functionality upon.

 ## Project Details

-The API is built with Go and Gin, and it allows users to perform CRUD (Create, Read, Update, and Delete) operations on tasks.
-It provides endpoints for creating new tasks, retrieving a single task or a list of tasks, updating a task, and deleting a task.
+The API is built with Go and Gin, and it allows users to perform CRUD (Create, Read, Update, and Delete) operations on dates.
+It provides endpoints for creating new dates, retrieving a single date or a list of dates, updating a date, and deleting a date.
 The project is organized in a modular and easy-to-follow structure, making it easy to add more endpoints or functionality as needed.

-This API can be used as a starting point for building a more complex task management system or integrated with other applications.
+This API can be used as a starting point for building a more complex date management system or integrated with other applications.
 With its simple and well-organized codebase, developers can easily extend its functionality to meet their specific needs.

 ## Project structure

-This is a project structure for a Go/Gin API for managing tasks.
+This is a project structure for a Go/Gin API for managing dates.
 Here is a simplified breakdown of the project structure:

 ```bash
 ├── cmd